 The Amish take their horse-drawn buggies on roads paved by tax dollars.
 Horseshoes and buggies can damage the pavement, necessitating tax-funded repairs.

 They call the police when a crime occurs in their communities.
 The Amish aren’t opposed to all government-funded programs, just welfare or any program that provides one’s livelihood.

 Also, see Do Amish Celebrate Christmas? to learn more.

 Additionally, the Amish often benefit from tax credits.

 Most Amish families tend to be large, meaning they often have large tax credits.
-It’s not uncommon for Amish families to have eight or more children, leading them to have a tax credit of at least $8,000.
-These large credits greatly reduce the amount of taxes that the average Amish family pays.
+It’s not uncommon for Amish families to have eight or more children, giving them a tax credit of at least $8,000.
+These large credits greatly reduce the taxes the average Amish family pays.

 The Amish pay most taxes, despite not using government-funded programs.
 Their religion dictates they must pay taxes but not rely on the government for benefits.

 The Amish and Mennonite traditions fascinate many people.
 Each group's convictions about their Christian beliefs, community values, and the extent to which they should interact with society are...

 The Amish are a Christian community, found mostly in America today, with roots in 17th-century Switzerland.
 Amish people are known for their appearance and simple lifestyle that rejects many modern...